 The Dataset page is the main page of the Rubrix web app.
 From here you can access most of Rubrix's features, like exploring and annotating the records of your dataset.

 The page is composed of 4 major components:

-- Search bar
+• Search bar

-- Filters
+• Filters

-- Predictions filter

-- Annotations filter

-- Status filter

-- Metadata filter

-- Sort records

-- Record cards
+Record cards

 - Text classification

 - Token classification

 - Text2Text

-- Sidebar
+• Sidebar

 - Modes

 - Metrics

 - Refresh

 Search bar